Generalized $b$-symbol weights of Linear Codes and $b$-symbol MDS Codes: Introduction

 This paper is organized as follows.
-Section 2 provides some preliminaries, and we introduce the notion of generalized $b$-weights of linear codes, and give a characterization of the $b$-weight of arbitrary codeword of linear codes.
-In Section~3, we give a relationship between generalized Hamming weights and generalized $b$-weights of linear codes and give a Singleton bound for generalized $b$-weights.
-In Section~4, we provide a necessary and sufficient condition for a linear code to be a $b$-MDS code by using generator matrixes of this linear code and parity check matrixes of this linear code respectively.
-In the next Section, we study linear isomorphisms preserving $b$-weights of linear codes, and obtain a necessary and sufficient condition for a linear isomorphism preserving $b$-weights.
-In particular, we provide an algorithm to determine whether an isomorphism between two linear codes preserves $b$-weights.
-And we explain why this algorithm is more efficiently.
-In Section~6, a reduction theorem for MDS conjecture is provided.
-As examples, we calculate the generalized $b$-weight matrix $D(C)$ defined in section 3, when $C$ is simplex codes or two especial Hamming codes, in section 7.
+Section 2 provides some preliminaries.
+We introduce the notion of generalized $b$-symbol weights of linear codes and give a characterization of the $b$-symbol weight of an arbitrary subspace of linear codes.
+In Section~3, we give a relationship between generalized Hamming weights and generalized $b$-symbol weights of linear codes and obtain a Singleton-like bound for generalized $b$-symbol weights.
+As examples, we calculate the generalized weight matrix $D(C)$ in Section 4, when $C$ is the simplex code or two especial Hamming codes.
+In Section~5, we provide a necessary and sufficient condition for a linear code to be a $b$-symbol MDS code by using generator matrix and parity check matrix of this linear code.
+In Section~6, we study linear isomorphisms preserving $b$-symbol weights of linear codes, and obtain a necessary and sufficient condition of a linear isomorphism preserving $b$-symbol weights.